Official Secrets Act, 1923 (Pakistan)

-The Official Secrets Act of 1923 is a law in Pakistan that traces its origins back to the British colonial era in India.
-Enacted during that time to protect state secrets and maintain the security of the British Empire, the Act continues to be in force in present-day Pakistan.
+The Official Secrets Act, 1923 (No. 19) is a law in Pakistan that traces its origins back to the British colonial era in India.
+Enacted during that time to protect state secrets and maintain the security of the British Empire, the act continues to be in force in present-day Pakistan.

-Background and Purpose
+Background and purpose

-The Official Secrets Act, of 1923 was initially introduced by the British Indian Government as a means to safeguard classified information and maintain the integrity of official matters.
+The Official Secrets Act, 1923 was initially introduced by the British Indian Government as a means to safeguard classified information and maintain the integrity of official matters.
 Its primary objective was to prevent unauthorized disclosure of sensitive information that could potentially harm national security.

-The 1923 law remained on the statute books after Pakistan attained independence in 1947, as the Government of India Act, 1935 continued to be used as Pakistan's interim constitution until a new constitution would be voted on by the Constituent Assembly of Pakistan and promulgated into law, thereby repealing the 1935 Act of the British parliament.
+The 1923 law remained on the statute books after Pakistan attained independence in 1947, as the Government of India Act 1935 continued to be used as Pakistan's interim constitution until a new constitution would be voted on by the Constituent Assembly of Pakistan and promulgated into law, thereby repealing the 1935 act of the British parliament.

-The Official Secrets Act of 1923 continued to be enforced in Pakistan after independence, as it was renewed by The Federal Laws (Revision and Declaration) Act of 1951, and by The Central Laws (Statute Reform) Ordinance of 1960, both of which referred to the 1923 law in its original form and contained provisions for its continued operation and enforcement throughout Pakistan.
+The Official Secrets Act, 1923 continued to be enforced in Pakistan after independence, as it was renewed by the Federal Laws (Revision and Declaration) Act of 1951, and by the Central Laws (Statute Reform) Ordinance of 1960, both of which referred to the 1923 law in its original form and contained provisions for its continued operation and enforcement throughout Pakistan.